 Attributes

 GoHT supports more than declaring an id or classes on an element.
-You can declare any attribute you need to on an element.
+In Haml and Slim templates, you can declare any attribute you need to on an element.

 The attribute syntax is similar to the syntax for a Go map.
 You use curly braces {} to declare the attributes.
 Inside the curly braces, you have key-value pairs separated by a colon :.
 The key is the attribute name, and the value is the attribute value.